 Chair of the Greyville Branch of the NIC, NIC delegate to the Congress of the People, Kliptown, Member of the NIC, MK, African National Congress and the ANC's National Executive Committee.
 Deputy Minister of Foreign Affairs

-Born in Durban on 1 July 1937, Ebrahim Ismail Ebrahim was the second of five children.
-When he was a few months old Ebrahim's mother became ill and he was sent to live with his grandmother at Effingham, Natal.
+Born in Durban on 1st July in 1937, Ebrahim Ismail Ebrahim was the second of five children.
+When he was a few months old Ebrahim's mother became ill and he was sent to live with his grandmother at Effingham, Natal (now KwaZulu-Natal).
 When he was two, his father's business went bankrupt and although Ebrahim's parents moved to the Transvaal, he remained with his grandmother until he started school.

 As a child, Ebrahim twice witnessed his father's arrest and deportation from the Transvaal for crossing the provincial border into Natal without a permit.
 The National Party had just come to power when Ebrahim started school and he was conscious of the NP's election promise to repatriate Indians.
 He began to attend political meetings with his elder brother, Gora, during the Indian passive resistance campaign.
 By the time the ANC called a stayaway in June 1950, Ebrahim was distributing their leaflets.